-- A. "College" means Orangeburg-Calhoun Technical College or any college in the South Carolina Technical College System. - B. "President" means the chief executive officer at Orangeburg-Calhoun Technical College.

-- C. "Administrative Officer" means anyone designated at the college as being on the administrative staff such as President, Vice President, Vice President for Student Services, Vice President for Academic Affairs, Vice President for Business Affairs. - D. "Chief Student Services Officer" means the Administrative Officer at the College who has overall management responsibility for student services, or his/her designee. - E. "Chief Academic Officer" means the Administrative Officer at the College who has overall management responsibility for academic programs and services, or his/her designee. - F. "Student" means a person taking any course(s) offered by the college. - G. "Instructor" means any person employed by the college to conduct classes. - H. "Staff" means any person employed by the college for reasons other than conducting classes. - I. "SGA" means Student Government Association or Student Advisory Board of the college. - J. "Campus" means any place where the college conducts or sponsors educational, public service, or research activities. - K. "Violation of Law" means a violation of a law of the United States or any law or ordinance of a state or political subdivision which has jurisdiction over the place in which the violation occurs. - L. "Suspension" means a temporary separation of the college and student under specified conditions. - M. "Expulsion" means permanent separation of the college and student. - N. "Instructional Weekday" means any day except Saturday, Sunday, or any other day on which the college is closed.
+- A. "College" means any college in the South Carolina Technical College System. - B. "President" means the chief executive officer of the college. - C. "Administrative Officer" means anyone designated at the college as being on the administrative staff such as President, Vice President, Dean of Students or Student Services, Chief Academic Officer, Dean of Instruction, or Business Manager. - D. "Chief Student Services Officer" means the Administrative Officer at the College who has overall management responsibility for student services, or his/her designee. - E. "Chief Academic Officer" means the Administrative Officer at the College who has overall management responsibility for academic programs and services, or his/her designee. - F. "Student" means an individual currently enrolled in a program and/or registered for the current or upcoming academic term. - G. "Instructor" means any person employed by the college to conduct classes. - H. "Staff" means any person employed by the college for reasons other than conducting classes. - I. "SGA" means the Student Government Association of the college or other group of students convened for the purpose of representing student interests to the college's administration or in the college's governance system. - J. "Campus" means any place where the college conducts or sponsors educational, public service, or research activities. - K. "Violation of Law" means a violation of a law of the United States or any law or ordinance of a state or political subdivision which has jurisdiction over the place in which the violation occurs. - L. "Instructional Days" means any weekday (M-F) in which classes are in session. - M. "Close of Business" means the time that the administrative offices of the college close on that specific workday. - N. "Approved Method of Notification" means any communication from college personnel through a communication channel to which the student has consented or which confirms receipt of the communication by the student, such as a hand delivered letter, restricted mail delivery services, or e-mail.
+A student who communicates with the college via e-mail or otherwise provides an e-mail address in connection with communications relating to a grievance thereby consents to the service of documents and all other correspondence associated with the grievance by e-mail, and the date and time of such e-mail(s) shall be deemed the date and time of service.